 - the left hand: changes of note in the same position (finger articulation), change of note to a new position (shifting), change of string (left hand string crossing)

 As we add more fast coordinated changes into our passage we start to increase the difficulty.
 We have looked at examples of fast repeated identical changes (trill, tremolo) and also at isolated single fast changes (string crossing, finger articulation, finger release and bow direction).
 Now let’s add to that single rapid note change, one other rapid movement that has to coincide exactly with the note change.
 Now we are entering into the world of “coordination”:

 For our most basic practice of speed and coordination we can usefully work on each of these different coordination skills separately and individually, inventing our own little exercises or studies, specialised exclusively on each movement:

 We can then add a third movement to that single note change, for example “string crossing + bow change + new finger articulation”.
 Or we can even have four movements required for a single note change as would happen if we added a shift to the preceding example (string crossing + bow change + finger change + shift).
 Look at the following progression:

 To increase the difficulty even more we could make the string crossing a leap over 2 (or 3) strings and make the shift larger.

-2.3 ANTICIPATION AS AN AID TO COORDINATION AND FAST PLAYING
+2.3 ANTICIPATION AS AN AID TO COORDINATION AND THEREFORE TO FAST PLAYING

 Sometimes however we have no choice and must coordinate the movements simultaneously.
 This is when things start to get difficult and innate sporting talent (good fast timing and coordination) really helps.
 In the following example we need to coordinate perfectly the slurred string crossing with a finger articulation (A) or a finger release (R).
 Even at slow speeds this is not easy!
 Note that the first finger on the A string doesn’t move at all in the following example – it stays stopped throughout.